TiesSchalij/HeuristicImprovementKP_Code/README.md

 The rest of the files are helper files.
 Please ensure Matlab has acces to these files when running the main files.
 All three main files should be self-explanatory, but here follows a brief instruction.

-HOW TO CREATE A POLICY IN MainPolicyCreation.m:\n -Specify T,N, and k that the define the TMDP encompassing the KnapsackProblem (section 5.2).\n -Specify the number of rows and columns for the (m,n)-Grid-Approximation (section 5.3).\\
+HOW TO CREATE A POLICY IN MainPolicyCreation.m:<br />
+-Specify T,N, and k that the define the TMDP encompassing the KnapsackProblem (section 5.2).<br />
+-Specify the number of rows and columns for the (m,n)-Grid-Approximation (section 5.3).\\
 -Specify what generator to use as D_0 (can be any of the pisinger generators in the helperFiles) or give a folder location with presampled instances.\\
 -Choose an initial policy.
 This can be 'greedy', 'k-uniform', or any previously trained policy.\\